top of page

 UCPC will regularly update this section with the current project status.

-November 2023: UCPC receives a $40,000 grant from the Con Edison company to assist in paying for the design work, for which we are most grateful.
+November 2023: UCPC received a $40,000 grant from the Con Edison company to assist in paying for the design work, for which we are most grateful.

 11/30/2023: UCPC issued a Request for Proposals (RFP) from qualified environmental consulting firms to carry out a detailed, professional design for the restoration project.